r3wald/espurna-wiki/Home.md

     * Specific definitions for touch button devices (ESPurna Switch, Sonoff Touch & T1)

 ## Notices

 ---
+> **2018-05-09**: Default branch in GitHub is now the development branch "dev".
+The stable branch (the one used to create the binaries) is "[master](https://github.com/xoseperez/espurna/tree/master)".

+---
 > **2018-01-24**: This repository has been migrated from Bitbucket to GitHub.
 There were a number of reason to migrate the repository to GitHub.
 I like Bitbucket and I'm still using it for a lot of projects, but ESPurna has grown and its community as well.
 Some users have complain about Bitbucket not being enough community-focused.
 This change is mainly aimed to use a platform with greater acceptance on the open-source community and tools better suited to them (to you), like the possibility to contribute to the documentation in an easy way.